Nobel winner Yunus returning to Bangladesh to lead new government

 – Military move –

-The military’s switching of allegiances was the decisive factor in her demise.
+The military’s switching of allegiance was the decisive factor in her demise.

 It has since acceded to a range of other demands from the student leaders.